 The Pensieve Four may even have known perfectly well that the Longbottoms’ had no critical information as to the whereabouts of Lord Voldemort.

 Well, that was a very early reading of the situation.
-By the end of OotP that reading was no longer satisfactory.
+By the end of OotP that reading was no longer at all satisfactory.

 It became particularly unsatisfactory after Rowling stated on her official website that the Lestranges had been “sent” after the Longbottoms.